The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Photo: Shutterstock

-On June 13, 2021, the Hubble was completely out of order.
+On June 13, 2021, Hubble completely failed.

 The on-board computer stopped responding to commands on June 13, 2021, as a result of which all scientific instruments were automatically put into standby mode.
 All attempts of scientists in NASA restarting the computer and resuming scientific observations were unsuccessful.